AnjaliRana20/MIcrosoft-Teams-Clone/README.md

 ## Introduction
 This repo contains a the code for a Video Calling Application.
 It makes use of `React JS`, Node JS, SocketIO, simple-peer, emoji-mart and scaledrone API.
-It allows two users to have a `video call` alongwith having `Chat` with interactive `Emojis`.\
+It allows two users to have a `video call` alongwith having `Chat` with interactive `Emojis`.

 You can find the app here:
 https://microsoft-teams-clone-anjali.netlify.app/

-Feel free to have fun call and chat with your friend!

 ## Setup and Installation: